What are some examples of successful sonic branding?

 "Intel Inside": Hear the Original Intel Bong and its History

-• The Sonic Element: The distinctive five-note (sometimes described as four or three depending on interpretation, but the core is D♭-G♭-D♭-A♭-D♭) mnemonic, often referred to as the "Intel bong."
+• The Sonic Element: The distinctive five-note (D♭-G♭-D♭-A♭-D♭) mnemonic, often referred to as the "Intel bong."

 • Why It's Successful: